6. Project Models to Multiple Scenarios

 list.files(out_dir_current)

-Now, we can prepare the data for projections.
-In addition to storing
+#> [1] "Variables.tif"Now, we can prepare the data for projections (see the functions

-object to minimize projection errors.
+the fitted_models object to prevent any errors.

 We also need to define the root directory containing the scenarios for projection (present, past, and/or future), along with additional information regarding time periods, SSPs, and GCMs.